WE OFFER A WIDE RANGE OF PRINTING

 In situations where physical alteration of a surface by engraving is undesirable, an alternative such as “marking” is available.
 A computer system is used to drive the movements of the laser head whereby very precise and clean engravings are achieved at a high rate.

 Embroidery is stitched with a computerized embroidery machine using patterns “digitized” with embroidery software.
+This method is mainly used for corporate branding gifts.
 In machine embroidery, different types of “fills” add texture and design to the finished work.
 Machine embroidery is used to add logos and monograms to business shirts or jackets and gifts.

 6. Dome Stickers